Athens Eleftherios Venizelos Airport Guide

 - Several eateries and cafes are open 24-hours.

 - Free WiFi is available.
 See WiFi in the airport guide below.

 - Unfortunately this airport is unfriendly to overnight travellers attempting to sleep.
 Music is intentionally blasted through the PA system through the night into morning to prevent travellers from sleeping in the airport, and airport staff will wake up anyone attempting to do sleep.
 However, one recent reviewer reported a problem-free overnight stay, which is something short of a miracle!

 - We generally don’t recommend trying to sleep at this airport.
 If you can stay up all night, you won’t be alone, with other travelers trying to same thing.

 - There are lots of uncomfortable seats and benches.

 - For uninterrupted sleep, there are hotels near the airport.
 See Airport Hotels in the airport guide below.

 - Economy class travelers can buy a pass and relax in several airport lounges.
 See Airport Lounges in the airport guide below for locations and rates.

 For more information about the services and facilities available, scroll down to continue exploring our Athens Airport Guide.
-Send us your Athens Airport tips to help us keep this information up to date.
+Send us your airport tips to help us keep this information up to date.

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.